CALL US: 704-489-2444

 “We are committed to providing excellent quality care in a down home, comfortable environment, and will continue to be ‘The Little Clinic with the Big Heart.’”

 Melissa is a 2006 graduate of Gaston College Veterinary Technology program.
-She has experience in small companion animal medicine, livestock management, and some exotic animal care.
+She has experience in small companion animal medicine and livestock management.
 She enjoys time with her 2 rescue dogs, Kitty and Olivia, and helps run a commercial cattle farm in Catawba with her fiance.

 Shasta joined the Little Mountain Veterinary Clinic team in 2010 as part of the kennel staff before working her way up to head receptionist.
 When she's not helping clients she enjoys spending time with her sweet shepherd mix Chaser and her two crazy cats!

 Jason has been working in the veterinary field since 2003.
 He has 2 cats, Moonpie and Kane, and enjoys the outdoors, camping, and playing guitar.